 I grew up watching a lot of companies take more from people and the planet than they gave back.
 My activism started in high school and grew throughout college, where my friends and I saw good food getting wasted in our campus dining halls.
 So we created Food Recovery Network, a non-profit that rescued all this food and get it to hungry people in our community.
 We spread the word to students across the country and today FRN is America’s largest student movement against hunger and food waste with chapters on 230 colleges and 3 million pounds of food donated.

 Breaking bread with the people we were serving and hearing their stories reinforced the power of food recovery and also the pain caused by a flawed food system.
 We grow enough food in this country to feed everyone and yet 40 million Americans still struggle with hunger, in large part because we waste 40% of the nation’s food.
 Meanwhile, our food system is one of the largest contributors to climate change.
-Reducing food waste is the third highest impact action humanity can take right now to avert the disaster of climate change, according to Project Drawdown.
+Reducing food waste is the third highest impact action humanity can take right now to avert the disaster of global warming, according to Project Drawdown.

 We started to think about creating a solution to food waste that could someday grow to meet the scale of the problem, which is in the tens of billions of pounds per year.
 We began asking, “where is the most food getting wasted in America that could realistically be recovered and go to people instead?”
 The answer was clear: farms.
 As mentioned, around 20 billion pounds of produce goes to waste on farms every year, largely because it’s too ugly to make it to the grocery store.
 The first version of Imperfect started in 2013 and was a project of FRN called the Recovered Food CSA (I know, not the most creative name).
 We tried our best to scale this with a non-profit model, but like many non-profits, our impact was limited by how much funding we were able to raise.
 Without a significant investment, it was clear that operating this way was going to make it impossible for us to keep the produce affordable while also paying all of our employees a living wage, two non-negotiables for us.